 Rebecca Willingham is a Chicago-based theatre director.
 She is currently pursuing her MFA in Directing at The Theatre School at DePaul University.
 Rebecca recently directed Sam Steiner’s Lemons Lemons Lemons Lemons Lemons as an Instagram play after the live production at The Theatre School was canceled due to COVID-19.
-In 2021, she will direct Marie Antoinette and Exit the King at The Theatre School.
+She was also the creator and executive producer of Season 1 of Survivor: The Theatre School, an online reality competition show.
+Rebecca will direct Shakespeare’s Much Ado About Nothing at The Theatre School in Spring 2022.

 To download Rebecca’s resume, click here.